DAILY INVENTORY

 One woman says, "When I feel far from God, I ask myself: Who moved?"

 God is always there.
-Today I will pray for the wisdom to stay close to my spiritual
+Today I will pray for the wisdom to stay close to

 source, the Creator Spirit.